SymfonyCasts/symfony7/sfcasts/doctrine-extensions.md

 where each extension is like a superpower for your entities.

 Open `config/packages/stof_doctrine_extensions.yaml`.
 Below `default_local`
-add a new key: `orm:`, then `default:` and inside that, enable 2 superpowers / extensions:
+add a new key: `orm:`, then `default:` and inside that, enable 2 superpowers, I mean extensions:
 `timestampable: true` and `sluggable: true`.

 These are now activated in general, but we need to a bit more config to bring them to life for the `Starship` entity.
+Open that up again.

 Above the `$slug` property, add a new attribute: `#[Slug]`, importing the class from `Gedmo\Mapping\Annotation`.
-Inside, add a `fields:` set it to an array containing `name`.
+Inside, add `fields:` set it to an array containing `name`.
 This tells the extension to generate the slug from the `$name` property when the entity is first persisted.